sven-hash/docs/docs/run-nym-nodes/validators.md

 File at /path/to/.nymd/config/genesis.json is a valid genesis file
 ```

-> If this test did not pass, check that you have replaced the contents of `/path/to/.nymd/config/genesis.json` with that of the [testnet-milhon genesis file](https://nymtech.net/testnets/milhon/genesis.json).
+> If this test did not pass, check that you have replaced the contents of `/path/to/.nymd/config/genesis.json` with that of the [Nym-Sandbox genesis file](https://nymtech.net/testnets/milhon/genesis.json).

 Before starting the validator, we will need to open the firewall ports: